jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 In a notable change to last year’s findings, improving employee cybersecurity awareness is now the second-highest priority for the CISOs.
 While perhaps not surprising, the ranking gives yet another clear sign that human-centric security is now a firm fixture in most cyber strategies.

-*Image: A bar chart showing the percentage of CISOs who agree that the current economic downturn and business challenges have negatively impacted their organization's ability to resource cybersecurity budgets, broken down by country.
-The countries listed are South Korea, Canada, France, Germany, Spain, United Arab Emirates, Australia, United States, Sweden, Saudi Arabia, Italy, Netherlands, Singapore, United Kingdom, Japan, and Brazil.*
+![Percentage of CISOs who agree that the current economic downturn and business challenges have negatively impacted their organization's ability to resource cybersecurity budgets.]

 Cybersecurity budgets have been cut most severely in education (68%), healthcare (68%), financial services (55%), media, leisure and entertainment (55%) and IT, technology and telecoms (48%)

-> The ascent of generative AI has been inescapable, marking a new era in cybersecurity that's here to stay, inciting debates on its ultimate impact.
+>The ascent of generative AI has been inescapable, marking a new era in cybersecurity that's here to stay, inciting debates on its ultimate impact.
 CISOs tread carefully, cognizant of AI's double-edged sword—its democratization grants both cyber criminals and defenders unprecedented capabilities.
 Cyber attacks could become more scalable and effortless, yet this very technology equips us with real-time insights into threats, a feat unachievable by traditional means.
 While skepticism often greets technological revolutions, dismissing AI's potential in cybersecurity would be a misstep; it's not just reshaping the field—it's poised to revolutionize it as we adapt and harness its evolving power.
 >
-> Judy Hatchett
-> VP, Information Security & CISO, Surescripts
+>Judy Hatchett, VP, Information Security & CISO, Surescripts

-*Image: A bar chart showing the top priorities for an organization's IT security department over the next two years.
-The priorities listed are Improving information protection and data classification, Enabling business innovation (58%), Improving employee cybersecurity awareness (54%), Consolidation and/or simplification of security solutions and controls (45%), Addressing insider threats (34%), Outsourcing security controls (31%), and Addressing supplier risk (30%).*
+![What are the top priorities for your organization's IT security department over the next two years?
+(Pick up to three.)]

 ## Strengthening Board-CISO Relations
 As a recent addition to most boardrooms—and still a worrying omission from some—the CISO has traditionally struggled to get on the same page as the rest of the board.

 Back in 2022, only half (51%) of surveyed CISOs reported seeing eye to eye with their boards.
 This figure increased only slightly to 62% in 2023.

 This status quo looks to be changing, however.
 This year, 84% of CISOs say they see eye to eye with board members on the issue of cybersecurity.
 The shift echoed across all industries, with healthcare (91%), transport (88%) and energy, oil/gas and utilities (81%) among those most in agreement.

-**84%** of CISOs believe cybersecurity expertise should be required at the board level.
+84% of CISOs believe cybersecurity expertise should be required at the board level.

 Many factors are likely behind this notable change.
 Many CISOs have kept their place at the table post-pandemic, influencing wider business strategy as a result.
 For their part, they may also have taken steps to speak the language of the boardroom, successfully translating security concerns into potential business impact.